Convert your Browser into a Notepad with HTML5 contenteditable Attribute

 ← PrevNext →

-2) Copy the below string and paste it in the URL or the address bar or your browser, and hit the Enter key.
+2) Copy the following string and paste it directly into your browser’s address bar, and press the Enter key.

 data:text/html, <html contenteditable>